top of page

 Antidepressants can be life-changing for HSPs who have struggled with depression, anxiety, mood instability, and other mental health conditions.

-While we may want to be like others who aren’t on medications or people who "beat” their depression, as HSPs our brains are wired differently and some of us may find that antidepressants are what’s best for us.
+Ultimately, some of us may find that antidepressants are what’s best for us.
 Or we may decide that we don't feel like ourselves when we're on them.
-Either way, will discernment and speaking with a doctor, you can decide what's right for you.
+Either way, with discernment and communication with a doctor, you can decide what's right for you.

 Conclusion